owenkimbrell/Moonscriptxx/README.md

 Compiler uses Luastatic(By ers53)

 How to install ||
-Download .net core SDK/Runtime version 1.1.1
+Download .net core SDK/Runtime version 1.1.1 <- THIS IS NOT REQUIRED.
+MOONSTATIC IS UPDATED TO HANDLE WITH NO DOTNET SUPPORT.
+FUNCTIONALITY REMAINS THE SAME REGARDING AUTO DETECTION/COMPILING MOONSCRIPT.
+SEE BOTTOM.

 Ubuntu 16.10(SDK)
 https://go.microsoft.com/fwlink/?linkid=843460 (.deb) | Or sudo apt-get install dotnet-dev-1.0.1